freebsd/pkg/external/curl/tests/FILEFORMAT.md

 following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
-123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address is used as the test number!
+123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address is used as the test number.
 For example the address "[1234::ff]" would be treated as test case 255.

 Set `type="perl"` to write the test case as a perl script.
 It implies that